MohammedAbuibaid/Stx_DCI_Failover/README.md

 Note: This [temp-mon-helm](https://github.com/MohammedAbuibaid/Stx_DCI_Failover/tree/master/temp-mon) all-in-one helo chart can be used to deploy the application.

 3. A polling-based [monitoring and failover functionality](https://github.com/MohammedAbuibaid/Stx_DCI_Failover/blob/master/monitor.py) to recover from edge workload and/or node failures.

-# Contact Info
-If you have any question about this repo, please feel free to drop me an email at mohammedaa.abuibaid@carleton.ca